-In the event of two refusals of Social Housing (accommodation with either Dublin City Council, one of the approved Housing Associations or under the Rental Accommodation Scheme), Dublin City Council will suspend a household from the waiting list.
+In the event of two reasonable offers of Social Housing (accommodation with either Dublin City Council, an Approved Housing Body or under the Rental Accommodation Scheme) being refused.
+Dublin City Council will suspend the applicant from the waiting list.
 This will result in the household not being offered social housing for the suspension period.
 It should be noted that this period will not subsequently count for 'time on list' purposes.

-Where two reasonable offers are refused by an applicant with any Priority Status case the applicants will lose their Priority Status and be considered instead on the basis of their time on the waiting list as and when their suspension period is over and their suspension period will not count for 'time on the list' purposes.
-The applicant may not reapply for priority for a period of 12 months following removal of priority unless there is a significant change of circumstances.
+Where two reasonable offers are refused by an applicant with any Priority Status the applicant will lose such Priority Status and be considered instead on the basis of their time on the waiting list and when their suspension period is over this suspension period will not count for 'time on the list' purposes.
+The applicant may not reapply for Priority Status for a period of 12 months following his/her removal unless there is a significant change of circumstances.